Highlights. The global health and wellness market was valued at $7.40 trillion in 2025; projections indicate it will surpass $10 trillion by 2030.

 Health and Wellness Market Projections

-By 2030, the U.S. share of the global health and wellness market will slightly increase.
+By 2030, the U.S. share of the global health and wellness market is expected to increase slightly.

 COVID Effect on Health and Wellness Market